- Albert Einstein Online

 - CERN Document Server

 CERN, the European Organization for Nuclear Research, maintains this site.
 It is a bibliographic database that will be of interest to people working in particle physics and related areas.
 It includes citations to preprints, articles, books, journals, photographs, and much more.
-Approximately forty-five percent of the material cited is available in full-text.
+A large percentage of the material cited is available in full-text.

 - ComPADRE.org: Resources for Physics and Astronomy Education

 This website is part of the National Science Digital Library and is " network of free online resource collections supporting faculty, students, and teachers in Physics and Astronomy Education."
-The site includes a link to Physics To Go, an "online monthly mini-magazine and a collection of more than 900 websites" of images, activities, and information.
+The site includes a link to Physics To Go, an "online monthly mini-magazine and a collection of more than 900 websites of images, activities, and info."

 - Contributions of 20th Century Women to Physics